Package 'lpSolve'

 Description: Lp_solve is freely available (under LGPL 2) software for solving linear, integer and mixed integer programs.
 In this implementation we supply a "wrapper" function in C and some R functions that solve general linear/integer problems, assignment problems, and transportation problems.
 This version calls lp_solve version 5.5.

-Authors: Michel Berkelaar and others
+Authors: Gábor Csárdi [cre], Michel Berkelaar [aut]

 Maintainer: Gábor Csárdi <[email protected]>